State's new coronavirus deaths spike to 245; cases rise 5,446

 Monday's case increase was 4,752, the lowest since 3,286 on June 23.
 On Sunday, the cases increase was 7,104 , the lowest since 6,336 on July 6 after the Independence Day weekend.

-Deaths also were much lower the previous days.
+Deaths also recently were lower.
 On Monday they rose a U.S. high-73 and 62 on Sunday.
 There were back-to-back days of 77 last Sunday and Monday.
 The previous lowest death increase was 35 on July 13.

 Until Saturday's death increase of 179, the state record had been broken four days in a row, including 253 Thursday, 216 Wednesday and 186 Tuesday.